Swapping the stage for a deli: Israel underemployment rises

 “Some people just won’t have a choice because they need to make a living.
 The safety net won’t be enough,” said Gal Zohar, head of research and policy at the Israeli Public Employment Service.
 “But all throughout, the person’s skills must be bolstered.
 Whoever doesn’t beef up his skills will also miss out.”

-Associated Press writers Fernando Gonzales in Lima, Peru, and Tom Odula in Nairobi, Kenya, contributed to this report.
+Associated Press writers Fernando Gonzalez in Lima, Peru, and Tom Odula in Nairobi, Kenya, contributed to this report.